 In the sequel, we will model such YIG disks first as macrospin, then by means of full micromagnetic simulations.
 The results of macrospin simulations are reported in section \ref{sec:macrospin simulations} of the supplementary material showing excellent agreement with the theory.

-Here we consider the YIG disk with diameter 100 nm and thickness 5 nm.
-The cylindrical nanodot is discretized into $20\times 20\times 1$ computational cells of 5 nm$^3$.
+Here we consider the YIG disk with diameter 100 nm and thickness 5 nm, discretized into $20\times 20\times 1$ computational cells of size \(5\times5\times5\,\mathrm{nm}^3\).
 The eigenmodes are calculated by using the large-scale formulation described in ref.\cite{dAquino_JAP_2023} implemented in the numerical code MaGICo\cite{MaGICo}.
 In figure \ref{fig:YIG disk 100 phase diagram}, the phase diagram for parametric resonance of the first five modes is reported.
 The five eigenfrequencies are in the range between 2.02 and 7.77 GHz and the spatial profiles of normal magnetization oscillation modes are also visible in the top section of fig.\ref{fig:YIG disk 100 phase diagram}.
 For instance, one immediately sees that the fundamental mode $h=1$ has a frequency $f_1=2.0263\,$GHz that is very close to the value $2.0384\,$GHz computed within the macrospin approximation (see supplementary section \ref{sec:macrospin simulations}).